Develop your career as a highly sought after environmental engineer

 • Learn from lecturers with extensive, current experience of working with industry on solving real-world environmental challenges.

-• Technical modules incorporate a range of industry relevant topics, including Pollution Prevention and Remediation Technologies and Land Engineering Principles.
+• Technical modules incorporate a range of industry relevant topics, including Process Emission and Control and Engineering Mathematics.

-• Management modules cover essential topics such as Waste Management in a Circular Economy and Environmental Risks: Hazard, Assessment and Management
+• Management modules cover essential topics such as Waste Management in a Circular Economy: Reuse, Recycle, Recover and Dispose.

 Informed by industry